 Pages study or deliver messages (Coins), meddle in others’ affairs without concern (Swords), work for a herbalist (Batons), or daydream (Cups).

-This example comes from a reading for a woman writer.
+This example comes from a reading for a woman writer whose field is Western esotericism and occultism.
 I picked the Queen of Diamonds as her significator.
 I did not put her aside, but left her in the pack.

 Generally, if the significator shows up in the spread, it will indicate that the querent will take an active part in the dynamics of what is being asked about.

-Here is a woman’s question:
+Here is the woman’s question:

-This is not so surprising, given the nature of the question to identify the folks the querent wishes to belong to and serve.
+This is not so surprising, given the nature of the question to identify the traits of the folks the querent wishes to belong to and serve.
 The court cards tend to pop more frequently in questions about family or relationships at work.

 I picked this example, however, even though it only features one court card here, the Page of Batons, simply because I found that it participated in giving a very literal answer.

 The Page here is simply the altar boy, who is also out in the yard fixing things.
-The cards in the middle spell it out quite clearly that the querent’s tribe is church folk.
+The cards in the middle spell it out quite clearly that the querent’s folk is church folk, or ritualists.

 What we can note here is that we have quite a preponderance of coins and cups over batons and swords.
 Swords are not even represented at all.

-As we’re with the coins here, representing mental power within the context of the church and ritual, we can impose a spiritual reading on the 7 Coins as it relates to divination and fortunetelling, clairvoyance and mystical vision.
+As we’re with the coins here, representing mental power within the context of the church and ritual, we can impose a spiritual reading on the card of the 7 Coins as it relates to divination and fortunetelling, clairvoyance and mystical vision.

 Basically, if you’re mental in the church that means that you’re a mystic of sorts.

-In a magical setting, the number 7 cards are the only cards that can change status, from indicating trouble, in a mundane situation, to indicating shapeshifting; vision if coins, practical and talismanic magic if batons, mysticism and gnosis if cups, and ‘black’ magic if swords.
+In a magical setting, the number 7 cards are the only cards that can change status, from indicating trouble, in a mundane situation, to suggesting shapeshifting; vision if coins, practical and talismanic magic if batons, mysticism and gnosis if cups, and ‘black’ magic if swords.

 If ever a spiritual community is led by the motto: ‘Love is all you need’, we get a confirmation of it here.

-Money goes into setting up altars that look good and smell good, or other type of ritual jewellery that spiritual folks like to adorn themselves with (7 Coins, Page of Batons, 5 Coins).
+Money goes into setting up altars that look good and smell good, or other type of ritual jewelry that spiritual folks like to adorn themselves with (7 Coins, Page of Batons, 5 Coins).

 Everyone enjoys the party under the watchful eye of the High Priestess, who makes sure that the Holy Grail is filled to the brim with the good stuff (3 Cups, Popess, Ace of Cups).

 Who wouldn’t want to belong here?
-A good message for our Queen, who is already on this path, having written some short stories that had magic as a topic.
+A good message for our Queen of Diamonds, the querent, who is already on this path, having written some short stories that had magic as a topic.

 ‘More love,’ I said.
 Make an offering, and stand out.
 You belong already.
-The 7 Cups is a card of spirituality, so start contributing to filling that big chalice in the spread with your own libations.
+The 7 Cups is a card of spirituality, so start contributing to filling that big chalice in the middle with your own libations.
 It will be appreciated.’